 To establish its eligibility for a loan, an applicant must demonstrate to RUS that it cannot finance the proposed project from its own resources or obtain sufficient credit to do so at reasonable terms or rates.
 In addition, the applicant must have the legal authority to construct, operate, and maintain the proposed facility, and to give security for and repay the proposed loan.
-(7 CFR section 1780.7) A loan is repayable in not more than 40 years or the useful life of the facility, whichever is less.
+(7 CFR section 1780.7) A loan is repayable based on the useful life of the facility, State statute, or 40 years from the date of the note, whichever is sooner.
 Interest is charged at a poverty rate, intermediate rate, or market rate depending on the circumstances (7 CFR section 1780.13).